List of Game of Thrones episodes: Season 7 (2017)

 Daenerys arrives in Westeros and takes over Dragonstone.
 She plans to overthrow Cersei, but Jon arrives to instead convince her to save Westeros from the White Walkers.
 The two fall in love and venture together beyond the Wall to prove the threat of the White Walkers.
 The Night King - leader of the White Walkers - kills and reanimates Daenerys' dragon Viserion during the mission.
-Jon and Daenerys then attempt to persuade Cersei to join their cause by showing the existence of a wight they had captured, but she has her own plans to increase control over the continent.
+Jon and Daenerys then try to persuade Cersei to join their cause by showing her a wight they captured, but she has her own plans to increase control over the continent.
 At Winterfell, Sansa is reunited with her siblings, Arya and Bran.
 When Lord Protector of the Vale Petyr Baelish attempts to turn the Stark children against one another, they manage to turn the tables on him, expose all his crimes, and ultimately have him executed.
 In a vision, Bran sees that his aunt, Lyanna, was, in fact, married to Prince Rhaegar, and that Jon's real name is Aegon Targaryen, making him Daenerys' nephew and the true heir to the Iron Throne.
 After his sister Yara is kidnapped by his uncle Euron, Theon sets out to save her.
 The Night King demolishes a section of The Wall with the help of the reanimated Viserion, allowing the White Walkers and Army of the Dead to pass into the Seven Kingdoms.